 Have you found your critical business Word documents missing or intentionally trashed by someone?
 Are you using MS Word on your Mac or sticking with Pages, the native Apple’s Word processor on Mac OS X?
 Your priceless Word documents can be recovered if you act fast.
-Follow these instructions to learn how using native recovery methods and specialized data recovery software. macOS Monterey Ready!
+Follow these instructions to learn how using native recovery methods and specialized data recovery software. macOS Ventura Ready!

 These days, MS Word documents are saved in an open XML-based DOCX format, which is standardized and has a definitive file signature that can be easily picked up by Deep Scan.
 Older MS Word document files were identified by .DOC extension, and they are also supported by Disk Drill’s Deep Scan binary reconstruction method.